alcantarar/UWM_GitHub_Workshop/Tutorial_Instructions/breakout_1.md

 ```
 $ git checkout YOUR-BRANCH-NAME
 ```
 Git should return a message explaining that you `"Switched to branch YOUR-BRANCH-NAME"`.
 Now you're ready to address some very reasonable reviewer comments!

 ### Generate Original Figure
-Open and run `ASB_Tutorial/main_script`.
-This is the figure you submitted to Nature and will be revising per reviewer comments.
+Open and run `UWM_GitHub_Workshop/main_script`.
+This is the figure you submitted to the conference and will be revising per reviewer comments.

 ## 2. Making changes to files
 ### a.
 Changing your assigned subscript
 Open MATLAB (or preferred IDE for R and Python scripts) and make the requested change in [`reviewer_comments.md`](./reviewer_comments.md).
 Save the debugged file with the same filename.

 ### b.
 Commit changes
 You made changes to a file in the repository and want these changes to be recorded by Git.
 Git takes "snapshots" called